(Opinionated) Guide to ML Engineer Job Hunting

 Tell Me A Time When…

 Any example you provide should be a true reflection of your character, but think carefully about which examples to provide — don’t paint yourself in a bad light 😂.
 Reading Merih Taze’s Engineers Survival Guide helped me understand what behavior makes a good engineer — model not your answers but your words and deeds after it.
-I wish I read it in my first year at DoorDash, which would’ve saved me many sweat and tears from reaching alignment, getting visibility, making impact, helping my managers to help me, resolving conflicts, and whatnot.
-Gergely Orosz’s The Software Engineer’s Guidebook is another great book to read if you have the time.
+I wish I read it in my first year at DoorDash, which would’ve saved me many sweat and tears from reaching alignment, getting visibility, making impact, helping managers to help you, resolving conflicts, and whatnot.
+Gergely Orosz’s The Software Engineer’s Guidebook is another great book to read which you have the time.

 Project Deep Dive